minprog/cs50x/filter/less/filter.md

 1. Use this function in your `blur` function to make the blurred version of a full image.

-1. Hint: To blur a pixel, you should always use the surrounding values from the original image.
-So for blurring, make sure that you have a copy of the original image pixels available.
+1. Hint: To blur a pixel, you should always use the surrounding values from the **original** image.
+So make sure that you have a copy of the original image pixels available.

-## Usage

-Your program should behave per the examples below.

-    $ ./filter -g infile.bmp outfile.bmp
-    $ ./filter -s infile.bmp outfile.bmp
-    $ ./filter -r infile.bmp outfile.bmp
-    $ ./filter -b infile.bmp outfile.bmp
+1. Test your code: `./filter -b images/infile.bmp outfile.bmp`.
+The resulting image should indeed be a little bit blurry.

 ## Hints

-The values of a pixel's `rgbtRed`, `rgbtGreen`, and `rgbtBlue` components are all integers, so be sure to round any floating-point numbers to the nearest integer when assigning them to a pixel value!
+The values of a pixel's `rgbtRed`, `rgbtGreen`, and `rgbtBlue` components are all integers, so be sure to **round** any floating-point numbers to the nearest integer when assigning them to a pixel value!

 ## Testing